December 2, 2023, was no ordinary day for emergency response officer Maha Wafi.

 "The repeated displacement has only worsened our suffering as relief workers.
 We work around the clock, barely able to meet people's endless needs in such a harsh reality," Juliet tells Raseef22.

 As a volunteer, Juliet moves from person to person, listening to their stories and trying to meet some of their needs.
 However, she points out that the overcrowding of displaced people in her city has made it difficult to reach all the groups most affected by the war.
-She urges various relief agencies to coordinate their efforts to ensure that aid and relief reaches those who need it most.
+She urges various relief agencies to coordinate their efforts to ensure that aid and relief reach those who need it most.

 Juliet has found herself becoming a friend to displaced women from all over Gaza, sharing in their worries and pain.
 "My face has become familiar to most of the women in shelters and displacement camps.
 It's an honor and a privilege to stand with them during these darkest times," she says.